-The fight for environmental justice - as defined by the Environmental Protection Agency - is the fair treatment and meaningful involvement of all people regardless of race, color, national origin, or income, with respect to the development, implementation, and enforcement of environmental laws, regulations, and policies.
-While the foundations of this movement started decades ago, the guiding principles of the movement, created at the People of Color Environmental Leadership Summit in Washington DC in the early 1990s, guide the work of many grassroots organizations today.
-The 17 Principles of Environmental Justice speak to affirming the sacredness of Mother

-Earth.
-Several of the Principles call for accountability, engagement, and conscious decision-making, as listed below:
+Environmental justice-as defined by the Environmental Protection Agency-is the fair treatment and meaningful involvement of all people regardless of race, color, national origin, or income, with respect to the development, implementation, and enforcement of environmental laws, regulations, and policies.
+While the foundations of this movement started decades ago, the guiding principles of the movement, created at the People of Color Environmental Leadership Summit in Washington, D.C., in the early 1990s, guide the work of many grassroots organizations today (First People of Color Environmental Leadership Summit 1991).
+The 17 Principles of Environmental Justice speak to affirming the sacredness of Mother Earth.
+Several of the principles call for accountability, engagement, and conscious decision-making, as listed below: